Log in or create a free Rosenverse account to watch this video.

 Notable Quotes

-"AI can be this magical thing, but it's also just not that smart."
+"AI can be magical, but it's also just not that smart."

-"AI struggles with context, taste, and common sense, and we as designers can provide these."
+"AI struggles with context, taste, and common sense, and designers bring that to the table."

 More Videos